 - How will this new medicine help you?

 - Are there other names for this medicine?
 For example, does it have a brand or generic name?

 - Is there any written information about the medicine?

-- Can you take this medicine with your allergy?
+- Can you take this medicine with your allergies?
 Remind your doctor about your allergies and reactions you have had to medicines.

 - Is it safe to take this medicine with your other medicines?
 Is it safe to take it with your vitamins, herbs and supplements?

-- Are there any side effects of the medicine?
-For example, upset stomach.
+- Are there any side effects of the medicine (upset stomach, for example)?
 Who can you call if you have side effects or a bad reaction?
 Can they be reached 24 hours a day, seven days a week?

 - Are there specific instructions for your medicines?
 For example, are there any foods or drinks you should avoid while taking it?

 - Can you stop taking the medicine as soon as you feel better?
 Or do you need to take it until it's gone?